Beloved Fairfax doctor sentenced in scar cream scam

 He made about $100,000 in bribes.
 Rosen also billed some patients as an out-of-network provider when he was actually in their insurance network, making about $52,839.
 He lost his ability to practice medicine and agreed to pay $1.3 million in restitution for the money overpaid by insurance companies.

 In court Friday, Rosen, 72, called the crime “a significant lack of judgment” and apologized to his family, friends and patients.
-He was sentenced to two years probation, with six months of at-home confinement.
+He was sentenced to two years of probation, with six months of at-home confinement.

-“It’s a sad case because Dr. Rosen by all accounts is a fantastic physician and he unfortunately got lured into a scheme not of his own making,” defense attorney Stuart Sears said.
+“It’s a sad case because Dr. Rosen by all accounts is a fantastic physician, and he unfortunately got lured into a scheme not of his own making,” defense attorney Stuart Sears said.
 “Given the potential outcomes, I was pleased with the court’s decision today and that the government ultimately agreed that incarceration was not appropriate.”

-Sears said in court that Rosen has “probably saved insurance companies hundreds of millions of dollars with the advances he’s made in robotics.”
+Sears said in court that Rosen has “probably saved insurance companies millions of dollars with the advances he’s made in robotics.”
 He said Rosen avoided prescribing opioids and switched to pain creams because of his concerns about addiction and abuse.

 “Many times I observed him provide free health care to women who had either no health insurance or financial means to pay for the visit or treatment that they needed,” a former nurse at the practice wrote.